Gaza War (2008–2009): Reactions

 While Israel defined its operation as a war against Hamas, Palestinian representatives and individuals, among others, viewed it as a "war on the Palestinian people".

 The United Nations Security Council issued a statement on 28 December 2008, calling "for an immediate halt to all violence".
 The Arab League, the European Union and many nations made similar calls.
 On 9 January 2009, following an earlier, failed attempt at a ceasefire resolution, the United Nations Security Council passed Resolution 1860 calling for "an immediate, durable and fully respected cease-fire" leading to a full Israeli withdrawal and an end to Gaza arms smuggling, by 14 votes to one abstention (the United States).
 The resolution was ignored by both Israel and Hamas.
+One week later, on January 16, 2009, the General Assembly passed United Nations General Assembly Resolution ES-10/18, which aimed to enforce the earlier passed UN Security Council Resolution 1860.
+The resolution called for an immediate ceasefire, withdrawal of Israeli forces from Gaza, and unimpeded humanitarian aid distribution, and was subsequently adopted with overwhelming support (142–3) and 9 abstentions.

 Many governments expressed positions on the conflict, most condemning both belligerents, or neither of them.
 Thirty-four states, mostly members of the Organisation of the Islamic Conference, condemned Israel's attacks exclusively.
 Three of them expressed support for Hamas' operations or defined them as falling within its right of resistance.
 Nineteen states, mostly members of the European Union, condemned Hamas' attacks exclusively.
 Thirteen of them expressed support for Israel's operations or defined them as falling within Israel's right to self-defense.